arieansyah/naive-bayes-classifier/readme.md

 ## Naive bayes classifier

-Naive bayes classifier using php and laravel framework for [contact lenses dataset](https://archive.ics.uci.edu/ml/datasets/lenses)
+Naive bayes classifier using php and laravel framework for golf dataset

 - Clone / download.
 - Configure the env.